 RCDWR analyzed peak hour trucks assuming that every customer that could conceivably use SR 91 during peak hour periods did so.
 While this is highly unlikely, it does represent a worst-case scenario.
-Based on this analysis, the RCDWR estimated that in 2021, there could have been approximately 10 daily AM peak hour trips and 3 daily PM peak hour trips.
+Based on this analysis, the RCDWR estimated that in 2022, there could have been approximately 9 daily AM peak hour trips and 3 daily PM peak hour trips.

-As the significance threshold determined by the Riverside Transportation Department is substantially greater than actual or potential worst-case peak hour trips analyzed, it is concluded that peak hour truck traffic trips on SR 91 in 2020 did not create a significant impact.
+As the significance threshold determined by the Riverside Transportation Department is substantially greater than actual or potential worst-case peak hour trips analyzed, it is concluded that peak hour truck traffic trips on SR 91 in 2022 did not create a significant impact.

-USA Waste has continued efforts to reduce peak hour trips on SR 91 in 2021.
-In 2021, USA Waste had sent reminder notifications to all USA Waste facilities and other facilities that send waste to EI Sobrante Landfill.
-USA Waste's Geo-fence data revealed a yearly total of 63 peak hour trips by USA Waste-owned vehicles in 2021 on SR 91,68 peak hours 2020, 80 peak hour trips in 2019, 0 peak hour trips in 2018, 16 peak hour trips during 2017, 19 peak hour trips in 2016 and 20 peak hour trips during 2015.
+USA Waste has continued efforts to reduce peak hour trips on SR 91 in 2022.
+In 2022, USA Waste had sent reminder notifications to all USA Waste facilities and other facilities that send waste to El Sobrante Landfill.
+USA Waste's Geo-fence data revealed a yearly total of 23 peak hour trips by USA Waste-owned vehicles in 2022 on SR 91, 63 peak hours in 2021, 68 peak hours 2020, 80 peak hour trips in 2019, 0 peak hour trips in 2018, 16 peak hour trips during 2017, 19 peak hour trips in 2016 and 20 peak hour trips during 2015.

-During 2021, 30 of the 63 total peak hour infractions were 2 minutes or less which indicates these vehicles were leaving SR91 during peak hours.
-In total, 55 infractions were during the AM.
-The decrease in 2021 was a significant improvement compared to 2019, and USA Waste remains in substantial compliance of this mitigation measure.
+During 2022, 9 of the 23 total peak hour infractions were 2 minutes or less which indicates these vehicles were leaving SR91 during peak hours.
+In total, 20 infractions were during the AM.
+The decrease in 2022 was a significant improvement compared to 2021, and USA Waste remains in substantial compliance of this mitigation measure.